ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Introduction

 \section{Introduction}

-Multimodal interactions allow users to use a combination of input and output modalities, such as touch, voice, and graphical user interfaces (GUIs).
-They have been shown to offer more flexibility, efficiency, and adaptability for diverse users and tasks~\cite{10.1016/j.patrec.2013.07.003}.
-However, developing multimodal applications remains a challenging task for developers.
-Existing frameworks~\cite{10.1145/1358628.1358881,10.1145/1570433.1570476,10.1145/1979742.1979703,10.1080/088395199117504,10.1145/2070481.2070500,10.48550/arxiv.2103.15975,10.1109/vrw55335.2022.00018} often require developers to manually handle the low-level control logic for voice interactions and manage the complexity of multimodal commands.
-This manual process significantly increases development costs and time and often limits the expressiveness of voice and multimodal commands.
-There are systems~\cite{garg2023,10.48550/arxiv.2209.08655,10.1145/3210240.3210339} that can automatically handle voice commands by converting them to UI actions, but they are prone to error and do not allow developers to fully control the behavior of the app.
+Multimodal interactions, combining multiple different input and output modalities, such as touch, voice, and graphical user interfaces (GUIs), offer increased flexibility, efficiency, and adaptability for diverse users and tasks~\cite{10.1016/j.patrec.2013.07.003}.
+However, the development of multimodal applications remains challenging for developers due to the complexity of managing multimodal commands and handling the low-level control logic for interactions.
+Existing frameworks~\cite{10.1145/1358628.1358881,10.1145/1570433.1570476,10.1145/1979742.1979703,10.1080/088395199117504,10.1145/2070481.2070500,10.48550/arxiv.2103.15975,10.1109/vrw55335.2022.00018} often require developers to manually handle these complexities, significantly increasing development costs and time.
+The voice modality, in particular, presents a unique challenge due to the compositionality and expressiveness of natural language.
+Sub-par implementations often greatly reduce the expressiveness of these multimodal interfaces.
+Various systems~\cite{garg2023,10.48550/arxiv.2209.08655} can automatically handle voice commands by converting them to UI actions, but they are prone to error and do not allow developers to fully control the app's behavior.

-The goal of this research is to give developers a simple abstraction, while automatically handling the complexity of natural language understanding and composition of different modalities.
-We focus on the smartphone, the most popular device with millions of existing apps.
-We focus on letting users access off-screen content and actions, and complete tasks involving multiple taps in a single multimodal command, as illustrated in \autoref{fig:interaction}.
-We aim to reuse the existing declarative GUI development workflow with little added workload to encourage the adoption of multimodal interactions and make multimodal interactions more accessible to end-users.
+The research described in this paper aims to provide developers with a simple programming abstraction (see \autoref{fig:teaser}) by hiding the complexity of natural language understanding and supporting the composition of different modalities automatically.
+Our goal is to enable users to access off-screen content/actions and complete tasks that normally involve multiple GUI taps in a single multimodal command, as illustrated in \autoref{fig:interaction}.
+This flexibility is achieved with little additional effort from developers compared to traditional GUI apps.
+This approach encourages the adoption of multimodal interactions and makes multimodal interactions more accessible to end-users.

 This paper presents \mr{}\footnotemark, a declarative programming framework for developing multimodal applications.